aparteas/spring-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.aparte.spring-backend' is invalid and this project uses 'io.aparte.spring_backend' instead.
+* The original package name 'io.aparte.spring-backend' is invalid and this project uses 'io.aparte.spring' instead.

 # Getting Started